 In 1897, after the Illinois legislature authorized gas company mergers, Peoples Gas merged with seven other firms.
-By this time, the company was a leading seller of gas stoves: it sold over 20,000 stoves to Chicago customers in 1898 alone.
+By this time, the company was a leading seller of gas stoves, selling over 20,000 stoves to Chicago customers in 1898 alone.

 Peoples Gas Building opened in 1911 at 122 South Michigan Avenue at Adams Street, Chicago.
 Lobby Interior. c.1914 |

 A critical shift in the company's operations occurred at the end of the 1920s when it invested in long pipelines that connected Chicago to natural gas fields in Texas.
-By 1950, People's Gas had annual sales of over $80 million and employed over 4,500 people.
+By 1950, People's Gas had over $80 million in annual sales and employed over 4,500 people.
 The company changed its name to Peoples Gas Co. in 1968; 12 years later, it became part of Peoples Energy Corp.
-This entity controlled both Peoples Gas and the North Shore Gas Co., which operated in northeastern Illinois.
-By the early 2000s, Peoples Energy grossed more than $2 billion and had employed over 3,000 workers in the Chicago area.
+This entity controlled Peoples Gas and the North Shore Gas Co., which operated in northeastern Illinois.
+By the early 2000s, Peoples Energy grossed more than $2 billion and had over 3,000 employees in the Chicago area.

-Peoples Gas Light & Coke Company's "Kitchens on Wheels."
+Peoples Gas Light & Coke Company's "Kitchens on Wheels" Program.

-Peoples Gas Light & Coke Company specially equipped vehicles (more than one) called "Kitchens on Wheels" provided free gas-cooking demonstrations throughout Chicagoland with the goal of introducing people to gas appliances.
+Peoples Gas Light & Coke Company specially equipped vehicles (more than one) called "Kitchens on Wheels" provided free gas-cooking demonstrations throughout Chicagoland to introduce people to gas appliances.
 Advertisements trumpeted that these white-and-gold painted trucks, which visited parks, playgrounds, settlement houses, and other public places, were available to organized groups on request.

 A typical neighborhood gas cooking demonstration. |